fink/fink/Install.md

-Generated from: `$Fink: install.xml,v 1.45 2013/11/01 02:27:03  alexkhansen Exp$`

- Fink 0.36.1 Installation
+ Fink 0.36.4 Installation
 =========================

-These are the installation instructions for the "source" distribution based on "fink-0.36.1" , intended for use with OS X v.10.6 and later.
+These are the installation instructions for the "source" distribution based on "fink-0.36.4" , intended for use with OS X v.10.6 and later.

-This document does not apply to the "[binary](http://fink.sourceforge.net/download/index.php)" distribution.
+This document does not apply to the "[binary](http://www.finkproject.org/download/index.php)" distribution.

 There are instructions for both first time installation and upgrading from a previous version.
 Fast track instructions for the impatient are at the top.